TD Bank: Everyday Advice Journey (EAJ)

 Reimagining branches in a mobile-first world

-I participated in TD's Innovation Challenge where interns were divided into 15 teams and tasked to reimagine the future of TD's banking experience, especially as digital capabilities continue to expand.
-This was a great opportunity to collaborate cross-functionally and gain business perspectives beyond design.
+I participated in TD's Innovation Challenge where interns were divided into 15 teams and tasked to answer one question:

 As TD continues to enhance its digital capabilities for customers, what does the future brick and mortar branch look like?
 What services and benefits could it offer to customers who will soon be able to do all banking from their phone?